Bandstand is a Grade II listed building in the Colchester local planning authority area, England. First listed on 7 July 2006. Bandstand.

 Description

-Description: Constructed in cast iron, timber and stone.
-It has an octagonal plinth, with a single entrance at the south, approached by three stone steps.
-Eight slender, decorative cast iron columns support a pagoda, with gold painted iron finials above and a timber-clad ceiling.
-The columns have low relief, foliate and 'scissor' moulding on the shafts and composite capitals, above which there is an open-iron, moulded frieze and decorative iron brackets suopporting an overhanging pagoda roof.
-Replicated cast iron balustrade of round arches with foliate mouldings and dog bars, moulded handrail and ball finials at the entrance.
+The bandstand in Castle Park, Colchester, was erected in 1894 and manufactured by Walter Macfarlane and Co.
+It is constructed from cast iron, timber, and stone, featuring an octagonal plinth with a single entrance at the south, accessed by three stone steps.
+Eight slender, decorative cast iron columns support a pagoda, topped with gold painted iron finials and a timber-clad ceiling.
+The columns are adorned with low relief, foliate and 'scissor' moulding on the shafts and composite capitals.
+Above these, there is an open-iron, moulded frieze and decorative iron brackets that support the overhanging pagoda roof.
+The entrance is framed by a replicated cast iron balustrade featuring round arches with foliate mouldings, dog bars, a moulded handrail, and ball finials.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.